thinktecture/webcomponents-customelements-integration-angular-vue-react-stencil/README.md

 ## How to start 🚀

-After the cloning, the dependencies must be installed with `npm i` before the first start.
+After cloning the repo, the dependencies must be installed with `npm i` before the very first start.

 Execute `npm run` to get the list of start commands.

-To start a specific project:
+To start a specific demo project:
 `npm run start-{project name}`

-For example to start the JS project execute `npm run start-js` in the terminal.
+For example, to start the plain JS project, execute `npm run start-js` in the terminal.

 ## Bugs 🐛 & Improvements ✨

-Just create an issue in the current repo.
+Any feedback is highly appreciated.
+Please just create an issue in the current repo.

-It works in Chrome.
+The demos have been tested primarily in recent Chrome.
+Please let us know when you have issues with other browsers.
+Thank you!